Supergamer1337/media-cleaner/readme.md

 ### Arguments

+Arguments are used to either:

+1. Speed up the process by skipping certain screens.
+2. Change the behavior of the program.

+#### Sorting

 You can also pass an argument to the program to skip the sorting screen and go straight to the requests screen.
 The argument is the sorting method you want to use, and can be one of the following:

 -   `-s`: Sort by size